jaykhan-dev/jkvp/docs/README.md

 different avenues and then eventually pick one.

 After graduating, I found a job as a graphic designer and that solidified my commitment to creative expression.
 After about 4-5 years of learning about typography, color theory, layouts, I wanted to create interactive experiences.
+After searching for a few months, I found a UI/UX job and was hooked.

 ## Tech